Portuguese conquest of Ceuta: Final gathering in Lisbon

 The grandmaster of the Order of Aviz was appointed to administer Portugal in the king's absence on July 23, and that day King John embarked on the royal galley.
-Two days later, the entire fleet weighted anchor and departed from Lisbon, while the citizens and local inhabitants watched from the surrounding hills and beaches.
+The fleet weighted anchor two days later on July 25 and departed from Lisbon, while the citizens and local inhabitants watched from the surrounding hills and beaches.'

 From Sacavém, the Aragonese spy Ruy Dias de Vega wrote a few days later to the King of Aragon Ferdinand I that the objective of the expedition was rumoured to be either Ceuta or Gibraltar.